 Emerald Ash Borer

 Emerald ash borer (EAB) has been spotted in municipalities throughout Vermont and in towns neighboring Milton.
-Following EAB's discovery in South Hero, Milton is now considered to be within an infestation area.
-The Town of Milton's Planning Department and Conservation Commission are preparing for EAB's arrival and how to deal with it.
-If you believe that you have identified an EAB, please contact the town's tree warden, Kris Dulmer.
+Following EAB’s discovery in South Hero, Milton is now considered to be within an infestation area.
+The Town of Milton’s Planning Department and Conservation Commission are preparing for EAB’s arrival and how to deal with it.
+If you believe that you have identified an EAB, please email the town’s tree warden, Kris Dulmer.

 Downed Trees on Town Trails

-If you notice any downed trees or any other problems on Milton's trails, please fill out the form below and e-mail to Planning and Zoning Director Michael Burris at firstname.lastname@example.org.
+If you notice any downed trees or any other problems on Milton’s trails, please complete a Trail Problem Report Form (PDF) and e-mail Cymone Haiju, Planning and Zoning Director.
 You can also drop off the form at the Milton Municipal Building or call the Planning Department at 802-893-1186.